chris-birdler/magnum.np/README.md

 More advanced users can also install magnum.np from source code.
 It can be downloaded from https://gitlab.com/magnum.np/magnum.np .

-After activating the virtual environment magnum.np can be simply installed using pip.
-For example installing with the -e option also allows to modify the source code:
+After activating the virtual environment magnum.np can be installed using the pip -e option which allows to easily modify the source code:

     pip install -e .